-- □ Ensure that the disc is placed with the label side facing up. - Clean the disc and the CD-ROM drive lens. - □ The disc may be scratched.
+- Ensure that the disc is placed with the label side facing up. - ☐ The disc may be scratched.
 Place another disc to see if that is the reason. - There may be condensation in the drive.
 Remove the disc and leave the drive open for approximately one hour.